 ## FAQ

-Why do I see a DataDome page or get 403/429?Your requests likely lack a real browser fingerprint or the IP isn’t in Brazil.
-Switch to a render proxy with BR geolocation (e.g., Scrapfly with `country="br"` and `render_js=True`).
+Why do I see a DataDome page or get 403/429?Your requests likely lack a real browser fingerprint or the IP isn't in Brazil.
+Scrapfly's `asp=True` plus `country="br"` clears both layers in one call.

 ## Summary